zagrox/task/github-quickstart.md

-# MailZila GitHub Integration: Quick Start Guide
+# Task GitHub Integration: Quick Start Guide

-This guide will help you quickly set up and start using the GitHub integration with your MailZila Task Manager.
+This guide will help you quickly set up and start using the GitHub integration with your Task Manager.

 ## Setup (One-time)

 1. Edit your `.env` file and add these lines:
    ```
-   GITHUB_REPOSITORY="yourusername/mailzila"
+   GITHUB_REPOSITORY="zagrox/task"
    GITHUB_ACCESS_TOKEN="your_personal_access_token"
    ```